- Booster Gold

 Boosterrific Review: To the casual reader, this issue will be pretty standard superhero fare.
 However, it certainly qualifies as the beginning of the darkest chapter of the story of Booster Gold, and is therefore noteworthy in the Booster Gold chronology as greater than the sum of its parts.

 This issue masquerades as a straightforward "Booster Gold saves the Earth" story.
 Ty Templeton is a personal favorite inker, and his work accentuates Jurgens' self-proclaimed "pictures," placing the characterization, dialogue, and action scenes on solid, equal footing.
-(From this issue forward, Templeton is to be the "regular" inker of the series, though he will only ink half of the 4 remaining issues in is series.)
+(From this issue forward, Templeton is to be the "regular" inker of the series, though he will only ink half of the 4 remaining issues in this series.)
 Booster confronts a number of insidious and powerful aliens, yet the real enemy of this story is Booster Gold's hubris.
 Booster assumes that he is smart, powerful, and resourceful enough to handle whatever threat he encounters.
 He'll soon learn that he is dead wrong.

 Boosterrific Rating: Gold Standard.